PhoenixPlexCode/PhoenixAdult.bundle/docs/manualsearch.md

   - Adding any terms, such as Title/Actors, after the URL will cause issues with matching

 ## Notes
-+ **Date Add** - Some sites don't make release dates available, so the agent will strip the date from your filename/search term instead
++ **Date Add** - Some sites don't make release dates available.
+The agent will strip the date from your filename/search term, instead.

 # Search Examples
 Depending on the capability of any one network/site, you can try a few combiations of the above.